-- 3.1 The consumer's consumption will be recorded by the electricity network undertaking's meters or by meters approved by the electricity network undertaking.
-Provisions regarding metering are contained in legislation and also in the consumer's contract with the electricity network undertaking. - Collection and reporting of meter values, and also invoicing - 3.2 Collection and reporting of meter values shall take place in accordance with statute or in the manner in which the parties have entered into a special agreement on. - 3.3 Invoicing shall be based on meter values collected.
+3.1 The consumer's consumption will be recorded by the electricity network undertaking's meters or by meters approved by the electricity network undertaking.
+Provisions regarding metering are contained in legislation and also in the consumer's contract with the electricity network undertaking.

+Collection and reporting of meter values, and also invoicing

+- 3.2 Collection and reporting of meter values shall take place in accordance with statute or in the manner in which the parties have entered into a special agreement on. - 3.3 Invoicing shall refer to the metered quantity of electricity transmitted.